Kennedy-Lab-UW/Duplex-Seq-Pipeline/README.md

 ```bash
 DS testConfig.csv
 ```
-A final output report can be found in the testData/Final directory and be compared to the reports in the ExpectedReports directory located in the parent test directory.
+A final set of output reports can be found in the testData/Final directory and be compared to the reports in the ExpectedReports directory located in the parent test directory.